zhangmx1997/fse21-jsisolate-artifact/README.md

 * compare_exception_nums.py: compare the JS exception numbers to evaluate the compatibility

 * compute_isolation_overhead.py: compute the script isolation overhead

-* get_stats.py: summarize the statistics about the isolation policies, e.g., how many scripts from the third-party scripts are assigned to the first-party context

 The following script is current commented.
 Uncomment it when measuring the log collection overhead.